HoneySens/honeysens/sensor/platforms/docker_x86/Readme.md

 * Update of the compose environment file `.env` with a new compose project name
 * Startup of a new container with the environment variable `PREV_PREFIX` set to the current (old) compose project name.
 This way the new sensor container will properly clean up and remove the current sensor instance on startup.
 * Shutdown of the current - now outdated - sensor container

-### Honeyd
-Honeyd is a honeypot framework that might be integrated into the sensor software in the future.
-It allows us to simulate the networking stack of various devices and operating systems, thus increasing our credibility to be a real host.
-To run honeyd inside of a container, [checksum offloading](https://wiki.wireshark.org/CaptureSetup/Offloading) should be disabled for the virtual bridge connecting the container to the outside world [1].
-Otherwise checksum headers might not be calculated for some incoming packets, which will subsequently be dropped by honeyd upon performing checksum verification.